 Strategic Initiatives.
 CHE may develop major strategic initiatives and invite one or more agencies to apply for funding based upon an identified strategy.
 This program may or may not follow the published Funding Timeline each year.

 Not every grant type is included in every grant cycle.
-To find out which grant types are included in a specific grant cycle, consult the Funding Announcement for that grant cycle.
+To find out which grant types are included in a specific grant cycle, see the Applicant Information for that cycle.